flutter/website/src/content/release/breaking-changes/flutter-gradle-plugin-apply.md

 ### android/app/build.gradle

-Most changes have to be made in the `<app-src>/android/app/build.gradle`.
+Most changes have to be made in `<app-src>/android/app/settings.gradle`.
-First, remove these 2 chunks of code that use the legacy imperative apply method:
+First, remove the following 2 chunks of code that use the legacy imperative apply method:

 ```groovy diff